 One of the most important reasons to update PHP is to ensure you are running on a version that is fully supported and patched regularly for security vulnerabilities.
 PHP 5.4 has not been patched since 2015.
 And PHP 5.5 has not been patched since 2016.
 It is important to note though, that some operating system vendors still update older versions of PHP if they included it.

-According to CVE Details, 2016 was actually a record year for PHP security vulnerabilities, with over 100 issues reported.
+According to CVE Details, 2016 was one of the worst years for PHP security vulnerabilities, with over 100 issues reported.
 These included DoS, code execution, overflow, memory corruption, XSS, directory traversal, bypass, and gain information types.
+2017 was the third-worst year since 2,000, with over 40 vulnerabilities.

 Even PHP themselves give some feedback about staying current: